geops/website/content/blog/migration-enzyme-react-testing-library/index.en.md

 ### **Query selectors**

-Furthermore, react-testing-library provides a selection of query methods to find target DOM nodes. *getByTestId* is particularly useful, since it makes pinpointing target tags precise by querying their unique test id.
+react-testing-library provides a selection of query methods to find target DOM nodes. *getByTestId* is particularly useful, since it makes pinpointing target tags precise by querying their unique test id.

 #### enzyme